2 Markov Decision Processes

 return total

-For a deterministic policy \(\pi\), we have that \(\pi_h(a \mid s) = \mathbb{I}[a = \pi_h(s)]\); that is, the probability of taking an action is \(1\) if it’s the unique action prescribed by the policy for that state and \(0\) otherwise.
-In this case, the only randomness in sampling trajectories comes from the initial state distribution \(\mu\) and the state transitions \(P\).
+For a deterministic policy \(\pi\), we have that \(\pi_h(a \mid s) = \mathbf{1}\left\{a = \pi_h(s)\right\}\); that is, the probability of taking an action is \(1\) if it’s the unique action prescribed by the policy for that state and \(0\) otherwise.
+In this case, the only randomness in sampling trajectories comes from the initial state distribution \(P_0\) and the state transitions \(P\).

-Note that the quantity \(r_0 + \cdots + r_{H-1}\) is a random variable.
-For a given policy, its distribution is induced by that policy’s trajectory distribution (Equation 1.1).
+where \(r_h= r(s_h, a_h)\).
+Note that the quantity \(r_0 + \cdots + r_{H-1}\) is a random variable whose distribution depends on the policy’s trajectory distribution \(\rho^\pi\) (def.
+2.7).
 We need tools for describing the expected total reward achieved by a given policy, starting in specific states and actions.
-This will allow us to compare the quality of differeent policies and compute the optimal policy.
+This will allow us to compare the quality of different policies and compute the optimal policy.

-Definition 1.5 (Value function) A policy’s value function at time \(h\) is its expected remaining reward, starting in a specific state:
+Definition 2.8 (Value function) Let \(\pi\) be a history-independent policy.
+Its value function at time \(h\) returns the expected remaining reward when starting in a specific state:

 graph LR